flyboy101/Cookbook/Data directory.md

-# Directory content
+# Directory structure and content

+This section provides an overview of the structure of Bitcoin Core directories.
+This may result useful if you wish to understand Bitcoin Core data structure und send a friend (or the future yourself) the entire blockchain, avoiding him a hefty download.

 # Data directory location

-The data directory is the default location where the Bitcoin Core files are stored.
+* The data directory is the default location where the Bitcoin Core files are stored.

-* The default data directory paths for Linux-based systems is: `$HOME/.bitcoin/`
+* The default data directory paths for Linux-based systems is: `$HOME/.bitcoin/`, i.e. for example `/home/username/.bitcoin/`
 * A custom data directory path can be specified via the `-datadir` option
 * All content of the data directory, except for `bitcoin.conf` file, is chain-specific
 * Any copy or backup of the wallet should be done through a `backupwallet` call in order to update and lock the wallet, preventing any file corruption caused by updates during the copy

-This section provides an overview of the structure of Bitcoin Core directories.
-This may result useful if you wish to understand Bitcoin Core data structure und send a friend (or the future yourself) the entire blockchain, avoiding him a hefty download.

 An overview of these table is in also available in the Bitcoin Core documentation [files.md](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md).